LDurham89/CNN_Cancer_Detection/Draft.md

 The neural network will initially use random filters, then selects the filters that best fit the patterns in the image during a process called backpropagation.
 Depending on the complexity of the image we may need a lot of feature maps, which lead to high dimensionality and a risk of overfitting in the training stage.
 To reduce the dimensionality, we can use Max Pooling layers.
 These take the feature maps as input and again apply a filter to the image.
 These filters simply take the largest value within each region of the image and use these to create a smaller representation of the information in the feature maps.
 In our model we use a dropout layer to reduce the risk of overfitting.
 This is effectively a version of the dense layer where a random selection of nodes in the neural network are not activated, treating them as though they weren't in the network at all.

 Once the features are extracted we can flatten the features maps into a vectors that can be read by a dense layer.
 Now, we're at the learning stage, where we carry out our classification task.
-The first dense layer takes the flattened image vectors and labels from the training data as inputs and applies an optimization algorithm (in this case the 'Asam' optimizer) to these in order to calculate weights.
+The first dense layer takes the flattened image vectors and labels from the training data as inputs and applies an optimization algorithm (in this case the 'Adam' optimizer) to these in order to calculate weights.
 The weights can then be used to predict labels in new images.
 These weights are repeatedly predicted, evaluated against a loss function and updated in processes called Feedforward and Backpropagation.
 The second dense layer then uses a sigmoid activation function to return probabilities between 0 and 1, which can be rounded to provide the predicted label.

 To build a model I decided to start off with a simple base architecture and to then experiment with adding layers and tuning hyperparameters to find the best performing version of the model.
 Below is the base architecture: